-The Renew delivers on the promise of Henry Ford’s hemp car, except faster and sleeker.
+The Renew delivers on the promise of Henry Ford’s hemp car – except faster and sleeker.
+Meet the latest car made out of hemp

 Henry Ford originally designed the hemp car to be powered by hemp fuel back in 1941.
 Popular Mechanics reported that the car would roll out for mass purchase in 1943.
 That never happened, mostly due to insanely low prices for fossil fuel-based gasoline.
-And, sadly, there was also no market for a hemp car.
+And, sadly, there was also no market for a care made out of hemp.

 Bruce Dietzen, former Dell executive, has now designed the hemp car 2.0, with some major upgrades.
+For starters, it’s made from the chassis of a Mazda.
 Love for the planet and a passion for speed were the two key inspirations for the Renew 2017.
+Dietzen wanted to create the most carbon neutral car possible.

 Jay Leno Gets To Debut The Renew